DrEmpiricism/Optimize-Offline/README.md

 Starting in Windows 8.1, Microsoft introduced a Metro-style calculator to replace its traditional Calculator.
 In Windows 10 non-LTSB/LTSC/Server editions, the traditional Calculator was entirely removed and replaced with a UWP (Universal Windows Platform) App version.
 This new UWP Calculator introduced a fairly bloated UI many users were simply not fond of and much preferred the simplicity of the traditional Calculator (now labeled Win32Calc.exe).
 Unfortunately, Microsoft never added the ability to revert back to the traditional Calculator nor released a downloadable package to install the traditional Calculator.

 For Windows builds 17763, the OEM cabinet packages extracted from Windows 10 Enterprise LTSC 2019 are applied to the image.
-For higher Windows builds, a custom Win32Calc.wim that incorporates the latest Win32Calc components and strict security descriptors (SDDL) is expanded into the image.
+For higher Windows builds, a custom Win32Calc.wim that incorporates the latest Win32Calc components and strict security descriptors is expanded into the image.
 This allows for proper system management and user control.
 Optimize-Offline then adds the Win32Calc link to the appropriate .ini system file (this is a hidden system file located in every directory that has a list of all the linked programs within said directory).

 ## Data Deduplication ##